 2. Optimize Air Circulation

 The stale air needs to go out of the house and the fresh air should enter to replace it.
 For this purpose, you need a proper ventilation system in your house.
-Here are how you can improve home ventilation for smoother air circulation:
+Here is how you can improve home ventilation for smoother air circulation:

 ● Make sure every room has enough windows and voids